tap349/tap349.github.io/_posts/2016-09-02-autoloading-in-rails.md

 config.paths.add 'lib', eager_load: true
 ```

-not adding them to `eager_load_paths` not only causes performance issue
+not adding them to `eager_load_paths` not only causes performance issues
 (classes inside _lib/_ are lazy loaded in production) but also might cause
 weird uninitialized constant errors.